 One of the most common complications for people who intermittently self-catheterize is the development of urinary tract infections (UTIs).
-Here are some helpful tips for preventing UTIs when cathing.
+Here are some helpful tips for preventing UTIs when cathing and answers to common questions about catheter-related UTIs.

-Plus, if you need to use catheters, contact 180 Medical.
-We’re ready to help you find the catheter that fits your needs best and may even help reduce your risk of urinary tract infections.
+If you need catheter supplies, contact 180 Medical.
+We’re ready to help you find the catheter that best fits your needs and may even help reduce your risk of urinary tract infections.

 Some common symptoms of urinary tract infections that you may experience may include: